Chorus/DynamicsDocs/docs/RCM/Remits.md

 ## Search Remits

-Select 'Remits' on the sitemap in the RCM app to open the Remits Main Grid.
+Select 'Remits' on the site menu in the RCM app to open the Remits Main Grid.
 The Remits Main Grid has 3 different views:
 - The **Recent Remits** (default) view displays remits where the related [transaction](../RCM/Transactions.md) was created in the last 30 days.
 - The **All Remits** view displays all the remit records in the system.
 - The **Orphaned Remits** view displays remits that do not have a related claim.
 These remits should be [posted to claims](../RCM/RCMworkflow.md/#posting-orphaned-remits) as a prerequisite for posting orphaned remit lines to claim lines.